-If your company’s website isn’t localized to appeal to those customers, you’re blowing a big opportunity to build your business.
-You’re also giving your competitors a major advantage in the quest to increase market share.
+Suppose your company’s website isn’t localized to appeal to customers willing to purchase based on brand connection to their language.
+In that case, you’re missing a significant opportunity to build your business.
+However, you are also giving your competitors a significant advantage in the quest to increase market share.

-Brass tacks: When you’re expanding globally, translating your website and other online content isn’t a nice-to-have.
+Brass tacks: When you’re expanding globally, localizing your website and other online content isn’t a nice-to-have.
 It’s mission-critical.

 These days, global customers expect online content in their preferred language.
 They quickly navigate away from websites and brands that fail to provide it.
 Consider these globalization stats:

-English is no longer king online.
-Internet users who prefer English make up just 25.3% of overall Internet market share.
-That leaves nearly 75% who prefer to consume content in another language.
+English is no longer the predominant language online.
+While 60% of all content on the Internet is in English, native English speakers are made up of approximately only 5.4% of the world’s population.
+Internet users who prefer English make up 25.3% of the overall Internet market share, which leaves nearly 75% who prefer to consume content in another language.
+In a recent survey, 65% of consumers explained they choose to engage with content in another language.

-China and India are winning the Internet.
-China currently has over 738 million online users, while India ranks second with over 462 million.
+China and India are still winning the Internet.
+China currently has over 1.02 billion online users, while India ranks second with over 658 million.
 Neither nation uses English as its first language.

 Why does culturally relevant, localized marketing matter so much?
 For starters, it can make or break your ability to create genuine connections with consumers.